Department: Special Education

 Course is designed to provide participants with the information needed for effective collaboration and interactive teaming.
 Participants will learn effective models of collaboration and consultation, team member roles and responsibilities, collaborative practices for participating on teams, and strategies for securing appropriate resources for students with disabilities.
 Emphasis is placed on skills necessary for working collaboratively with parents, teachers, and other service providers.
-3 or 4 undergraduate hours.
-3 or 4 graduate hours.
+3 undergraduate hours.
+3 graduate hours.
 Prerequisite: Requires concurrent enrollment in SPED 524 or EDPR 420, or consent of instructor.

 Course focuses on specialized health care needs, policies, and procedures for working with students with disabilities.
 An overview is provided of methods for accommodating students including task or environmental modifications, assistive technology, and adaptive equipment options.
 2 undergraduate hours.
 2 graduate hours.
 Prerequisite: Admission to the Department of Special Education or consent of instructor.